 He holds a PhD in Multilingual communication management (University of Geneva, Switzerland), a MSc in Economics (University of York, UK), and a degree ("laurea") in Economics (University “L. Bocconi”, Milan, Italy).

-His research interests include the economics of languages, language policy evaluation, public economics, policy analysis, multilingualism management, and language planning.
+His research interests include the economics of languages, language policy evaluation, public economics, law and economics, policy analysis, multilingualism management, and language planning.
 He is the author of several publications regarding the theory of language policy evaluation, the assessment of public policies in favour of minorities, intellectual property, the comparative analysis of language regimes in international organisations, and the management of multilingualism in scientific communication.

 in 2016 he worked as a teaching fellow at the Università della Svizzera italiana, Lugano.
 From 2011 to 2015 we worked as a post-doc research fellow at the Institute of Public Economics, Department of Economics, Humboldt-Universität zu Berlin (project "LAPO") thanks to a fellowship from the Swiss national science foundation and to a Marie Curie Intra-European Fellowship.
 He worked as a research and teaching assistant in economics at the Faculty of translation and interpreting, University of Geneva from 2003 to 2005, and between 2006 and 2011.
 He has participated in the European integrated project DYLAN “Language dynamics and management of diversity”, 6th Framework programme.